doylek1/ResGuides-NLTK/nltk-session-1-beginnermd.md

 <img style="float:left" src="http://ipython.org/_static/IPy_header.png" />
 <br>

-# Session 1: python syntax, variables, functions, list and loops
+# Natural Language Processing with NLTK

 <br>
-Welcome to the *IPython Notebook*.
-Through this interface, you'll be learning a lot of things:

-* How to use iPython
+Welcome to this session on textual analysis with the Natural Language Toolkit or nltk, as we'll call it from now on.
+Nltk uses the computer programming language Python for natural language processing.

+This session will cover:

+###Background:

+* What is nltk and what is it good for

+###Context:
+* What are the applications of Natural Language Processing for research, examples and possibilities

+###Activity:

-* Some simple commands and syntax for exploring vocab with programming, specifically, the python library nltk
+* Some simple commands and syntax for exploring vocab with programming, specifically, concordancing and collocational analysis

+###Help:
+* Resources to help you on your nltk journey

 * How to use lists and indexing with Python to explore vocab